-When I graduated from college I was doing lots of dance auditions; but I kept having the feeling that life was trying to pull me elsewhere, and sensed that it might be time to explore my other passions.
-I decided that I would take a step back and figure out what I really wanted to do.
+When I graduated from college I was going on lots of dance auditions.
+But I kept having the feeling that life was trying to pull me elsewhere, and sensed that it might be time to explore my other passions.
+I decided to take a step back and figure out what I really wanted to do.
 So I moved back to Raleigh to do some soul-searching, and started putting feelers out for possible job opportunities.

 What do you like about Raleigh as a young person?

-Culturally, Raleigh is in a great place with amazing restaurants and breweries, interesting shops, creative and forward-thinking people, and convenient proximity to everything.
-I love hiking and generally rambling about and exploring new places, so Raleigh is ideally suited to reach the coast and mountains for all kinds of fun expeditions.
+Culturally, Raleigh is in a great place with amazing restaurants and breweries, interesting shops, creative and forward-thinking people, and in convenient proximity to everything.
+I love hiking and rambling about and exploring new places—so Raleigh is ideally suited to reach the coast and mountains for all kinds of fun expeditions.

 What is your role at New Kind?